HisFun2305/homepage/README.md

 A function to alternate between calling [showEdit](#showedit) and [hideEdit](#hideedit)

 ### showEdit
-Updates button text to "Save", stores initial values in variables, initialises the "cancel" button with those initial values, replaces text with input fields by changing the `display` property
+Updates button text to "Save", stores initial values in variables, initializes the "cancel" button with those initial values, replaces text with input fields by changing the `display` property

 ### hideEdit
-Updates button text to "Edit", hides input fields and displays plaintext fields by chainging the "display" proprty, while updating values displayed in plaintext
+Updates button text to "Edit", hides input fields, and displays plaintext fields by changing the "display" property, while updating values displayed in plaintext

 ### logSwitch
 A function to alternate between calling [showEdit](#showlog) and [hideEdit](#hidelog)